samjaninf/OFN-User-Guide---Master/basic-features/shopfront/order-cycle/permissions-in-multi-enterprise-order-cycles.md

 ### **Incoming**

 * The coordinator can add enterprises as suppliers.
-However, to do this the supplying enterprise \(registered as a [Producer](../../enterprise-profile/package-types.md#for-producers) with OFN\) must have granted the coordinating hub [permission to add their products to an order cycle](../../enterprise-profile/enterprise-to-enterprise-permissions-e2es.md#granting-and-managing-permissions).
+However, to do this the supplying enterprise \(registered as a [Producer](../../enterprise-profile/package-types.md#for-producers) with Harvest To Order\) must have granted the coordinating hub [permission to add their products to an order cycle](../../enterprise-profile/enterprise-to-enterprise-permissions-e2es.md#granting-and-managing-permissions).
 * The coordinator can select all or a subset of products from their suppliers that they wish include in the order cycle.
 * The coordinator can apply differential [enterprise fees](../enterprise-fees.md) to each supplier.
 For example, they may wish to charge a supplying butcher a higher rate \(to cover the extra cost of refrigerated transport\) than a baker.